Business-Driven Technical Debt Prioritization: An Industrial Case Study

 On the first day, the whole team participated in a training about the main technical debt types and concepts, and the concepts of the proposed approach: the configuration items, IT Assets, value sources, and business impact.
 The training about technical debt became part of the team's onboarding protocol for new members and was repeated twice during the case study when new members became part of the team.

-\subsubsection{The TDM Tool}
+\subsection{The TDM Tool}

-To integrate the research into the team's routine, we developed a tool to collect data, to evaluate the model, and to support the technical debt prioritization.
-The TDM tool enabled monitoring the team's issue tracking system, and the technical debt lifecycle and prioritization.
+To integrate the research into the team's routine, we developed a tool to collect data, evaluate the model, and support technical debt prioritization.
+The TDM tool enabled monitoring the team's issue tracking system and manage the technical debt lifecycle and prioritization.
 Thus, it was possible to conduct the technical debt management with the team's development activities without interfering with their routine.
-It was also possible to enable and disable the tool's functionalities to execute some exercises related to technical debt with the participants (see below).
+It was also possible to enable and disable the tool's functionalities to execute research activities with the participants.